Bulgakov House (Moscow): The Bulgakov House

 Elena Martynyuk, the house photographer, realized a huge photographic project on The Master and Margarita.
 For the project, which lasted three years, 70 shootings were organized and more than 1,000 photos made.
 The photos were made at the locations described in the novel, like the roof of the Pashkov House and in the Bulgakov House.
 The scenes of the Variety Theatre were photographed at the Moscow Art Theatre MKhAT, where Bulgakov's pieces were performed and where he also used to work himself.
 In the spring of 2013, a special edition of the novel was published with photos of the project.

 On the Night of the Museums, which are organized in Moscow once a year, the Bulgakov House is one of the major crowd pullers.
 Every year it makes a reality of what Bulgakov described himself in The Master and Margarita: "By this wall a queue of many thousands clung in two rows, its tail reaching to Kudrinskaya Square".

-The Bulgakov House is also a popular hangout for celebrities in Moscow who have often expressed their love for Bulgakov and The Master and Margarita such as film director Yuri Kara and actor Daniel Radcliffe.